Updated: Jun 17, 2021

 Prepare: There’s a lot of time that goes into planning and coordinating the program events.
 A well-prepared PI event prevents it from being Chaotic.

 Impediments: When a number of Agile teams are working together to build solutions, they will always be challenges.
-The role of the release team engineer is to help teams unblock any issues they are facing.
+The role of the release train engineer is to help teams unblock any issues they are facing.
 RTE ensures that impediments are resolved in a timely manner and not affecting the overall delivery of the ART.

 Communicator: RTE needs to be a good communicator with empathy. sensitive to how to deliver the message within the team and senior management.